 Children as young as 9 can help save another person’s life by teaching them to call 911.
 They can also perform steps such as taking the heel of their hand and pressing it firmly into the center of the victim’s chest, also known as chest compressions.
 They can repeat this until an adult arrives who can give an advanced help.

-3. CPR Training can be fun
+3. CPR Training can be Fun:

-This “learn and teach” model is very effective since it makes young children take an active part in the learning process and gives them a sense of importance.
-It also makes them more receptive to the information passed on to them since they know they must make sure that someone else also knows it.
+This “learn and teach” model is very effective, since it makes young children take an active part in the learning process and gives them a sense of importance.
+It also makes them more receptive to the information passed on to them, since they know, they must make sure that someone else also knows it.
 When you teach someone something, it is always the case that your knowledge is refreshed and reinforced in a better manner so that you learn better and are in a better position to answer questions.

-4. CPR Makes Them Smarter
+4. CPR Makes Them Smarter:

-Let’s face it, by the time a child completes their CPR training, they will learn something they didn’t know before they started the CPR training!
+Let’s face it, by the time a child completes their CPR training, they will learn something they didn’t know before they started the CPR classes!
 For parents who are not interested in learning CPR from their own, or someone else’s, children, it is also advisable to learn it elsewhere.
 After all, most heart attacks happen when you least expect them to.

 When a heart attack occurs, CPR is usually performed by other people less than 45% of the time, and that too is done by people who are not sure of what they are doing, so the success rate is even lower.
 This makes it all the more necessary to learn the proper procedures correctly.